-As co-founders and co-directors of the organization, we share a long standing interest in civic education as well as personal histories of civic activism and aiding civic groups struggling against repressive regimes worldwide.
-Both of us are from Iran, a country where a resilient civil society continues to do battle for the most basic of human rights.
-Akbar spent ten years in the leadership of the Iranian student movement and was one of the original drafters of a referendum calling for a democratic constitution.
-He left Iran in 2005 and continues to work closely with civic activists throughout the country.
-Mariam left Iran during the 1979 revolution and has spent over 15 years crafting capacity building initiatives for civil societies across the globe.
+As co-founder and director of the organization, I have a long standing interest in civic education as well as a personal history of civic activism and aiding civic groups struggling against repressive regimes.
+I am from Iran, a country where a resilient civil society continues to do battle for the most basic of human rights.
+I spent ten years in the leadership of the Iranian student movement and was one of the original drafters of a referendum calling for a democratic constitution.
+I left Iran in 2005 and continue to work closely with civic activists throughout the country.

-We share a passion for the ideas that shape an active citizenry and democratic political life.
-For us, the citizen and her civic duty in sustaining a democratic polity are primary, as fundamental as the universal rights any citizen should enjoy.
+I am passionate about the ideas that shape an active citizenry and democratic political life.
+For me, the citizen and her civic duty in sustaining a democratic polity are primary, as fundamental as the universal rights any citizen should enjoy.
 The E-Collaborative for Civic Education sees democracy as the only political system able to secure equality, justice and the full spectrum of civil and political liberties for each and every citizen.
 We see democracy as both a set of values as well as a set of institutions and processes that foster peace, pluralism and open societies that reward human dignity and human achievement.

 In 2010, our team launched ECCE’s flagship project, Tavaana: E-Learning Institute for Iranian Civil Society.
 Tavaana is the pioneer effort to bring cutting edge e-learning technologies and pedagogic approaches to Iran.
 The site has become a trusted learning community by providing secure, anonymous live instruction courses for students throughout the country in subjects as varied as women’s rights, cybersecurity, and leadership.
 Complementing the live instruction courses, the institute offers self-learning manuals, case studies on civic movements and democratic transitions, interviews with activists and intellectuals, an annotated resource library, tools and guidance for Iranian educators and translations of key democracy texts.
 Tavaana’s inclusivity and attention to the full spectrum of rights has earned the credence of a broad spectrum of Iranian civic actors.